-I’m going to go more in depth about the tow ratings for vans and SUVs and the hitches you need to buy, and then I will tell you about some hauling trucks that are pretty good deals if you want to take your family on a trip with the fifth wheel.
+This article goes into depth about the tow ratings for vans and SUVs.
+You will learn which hitches to buy to pull a fifth wheel with a van or SUV.
+I will also tell you about some hauling trucks that can take your family on a trip with the fifth wheel.

-There are a few things to consider before you get all set up to start hooking up your trailer, camper, motor home, RV, or
+There are a few things to consider before you buy that Automated Safety Hitch tool.
+Keep reading before you hook up your trailer, truck camper, motor home, RV, or

-If you know the gross vehicle weight rating (GVWR), the gross axle weight rating (GAWR), the gross trailer weight (GTW), and the tongue weight (TW), you can safely and accurately determine whether or not your towing vehicle can actually successfully tow your towing load.
+If you know the gross vehicle weight rating (GVWR), the gross axle weight rating (GAWR), the gross trailer weight (GTW), and the tongue weight (TW), you can safely and accurately determine if your tow vehicle can actually successfully tow your towing load.

 The gross vehicle weight rating (GVWR), the gross axle weight rating (GAWR), the gross trailer weight (GTW), and the tongue weight (TW) can all be found in the owner’s manual of your towing vehicle.